sshuttle/sshuttle/README.rst

 This creates a transparent proxy server on your local machine for all IP addresses that match 0.0.0.0/0.
 (You can use more specific IP addresses if you want; use any number of IP addresses or subnets to change which addresses get proxied.
-Using 0.0.0.0/0 proxies <i>everything</i>, which is interesting if you don't trust the people on your local network.)
+Using 0.0.0.0/0 proxies *everything*, which is interesting if you don't trust the people on your local network.)

 Any TCP session you initiate to one of the proxied IP addresses will be